anakzr/backstage-plugin-library-check/.github/pull_request_template.md

 Thanks for creating an Pull Request 💖!

 Please read the following before submitting:
-- PRs that adds new external dependencies might take a while to review.
+- PRs that adds new external libraries might take a while to review.
 - Keep your PR as small as possible.
 - Limit your PR to one type (docs, feat, refact, ci, or bugfix)
 - Remove this comment